Last updated 03/07/2023

 ELIGIBLE SERVICES/SPECIALTIES

-Services provided through telemedicine must meet the standard of care that would otherwise be expected should such services be provided in person.
 Reimbursement to the health care provider delivering the medical service at the distant site is equal to the current fee schedule amount for the service provided.
 Use the appropriate CPT code for the service along with place of service 02 (telehealth/telemedicine).
-Distant site services provided on school grounds should be billed with place of service 03 and a GT modifier.

 When a participant is located in a residential or inpatient place of service (Place of service codes 14, 21, 33, 51, 55, 56 or 61), providers delivering behavioral health services via telemedicine must bill with the GT modifier and with the place of service where the participant is physically located.
 In these instances, providers must not bill with place of service 02.